Yes, that Harriet Tubman debit card is real, and no, she’s not supposed to be doing the Wakanda salute

 While crafting the design, Parker said he meant to include Tubman saying the word “love” in American Sign Language.
 While that sign is generally interpreted by crossing your arms and balling your fists directly in front of your chest, Tubman needed to fit on a space the size of a debit card.
 So he moved her arms up a bit.

-Indeed, he pointed out on Thursday, the Wakanda salute comes from the same word.
+Indeed, he pointed out Thursday, the Wakanda salute comes from the same word.
 As director Ryan Coogler said in the director’s commentary to “Black Panther,” the motion was also inspired by the ASL word for “love” or “hug” as well as West African sculptures and images of pharaohs.

 When OneNation launched the debit card Thursday morning, though, the internet did not hold back: Some assumed the company had not even considered hiring Black people to help brainstorm the debit card concept.
 Not to mention, they said, Tubman looked far too ashy in the painting.